scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 Search suggestions is a block found in the "Search results" pattern.

-Links in search suggestions are given a "data-search" attribute whose value uses the pattern `suggestion-result-[index]/[total]` where the index is one-based.
+Links in search suggestions get a 'data-search' attribute whose value uses the pattern `suggestion-result-[index]/[total]` where the index is one-based.

 {% highlight html %}
 <a aria-label="Did you mean 'crafting'?" href="#" data-search="suggestion-result-1/2">crafting</a>